Los Angeles Angels: Radio and television

 The flagship radio station of the Angels is Orange, California-licensed KLAA 830 AM, a station owned by the team.
 The broadcast features Terry Smith providing play-by-play commentary since 2002 and Mark Langston providing color commentary since 2012.
 KLAA replaced KSPN (710 AM), on which frequency had aired most Angels games since the team's inception in 1961.
 The station, then known as KMPC and owned by Gene Autry, aired games from 1961 to 1996.
 In 1997 and 1998, the flagship station was KRLA (1110 AM).
 In 1999, it was replaced by KLAC (570 AM) for five seasons, including the 2002 championship season.
 In 2003, the Angels returned to KSPN, a partnership that lasted until 2007.
 Spanish-language Angels broadcasts are hosted on KWKW (1330 AM) with José Tolentino providing play-by-play commentary.

-Angels games are televised on cable channel Bally Sports West (BSW).
+Angels games are televised on cable channel FanDuel Sports Network West (FDSNW).
 The broadcast booth features Wayne Randazzo as play-by-play announcer since 2023 and Mark Gubicza serving as color commentator since 2007.
 Matt Vasgersian and Patrick O'Neal provide play-by-play commentary for select games, such as when Randazzo is working the national Friday Night Baseball broadcast.
-As the Angels share the network with the Los Angeles Kings ice hockey team, sister channels Bally Sports SoCal and KCOP-TV may be used for broadcasts in the event of a scheduling conflict.
+As the Angels share the network with the Los Angeles Kings ice hockey team, sister channels FanDuel Sports Network SoCal and KCOP-TV may be used for broadcasts in the event of a scheduling conflict; in 2025, the relationship with KCOP expanded to include simulcasts of 12 games during the regular season.

 The Angels have been affiliated with BSW since the 1993 season when the network was originally known as Prime Ticket.
 The network has changed names multiple times since, including Prime Sports West, Fox Sports Net West, and Fox Sports West.
 Over-the-air station KTLA carried Angels games from 1964 to 1995 as both entities were owned by Gene Autry.
 KCAL-TV has twice held Angels broadcast rights, originally from 1961 to 1963 under the name of KHJ-TV and again from 1996 to 2005.
 Dick Enberg served as the Angels play-by-play announcer for KTLA from 1969 to 1978 and later won the Ford C. Frick Award in 2015 for his work with the team.
 Enberg was known for his signature "And the halo shines tonight" call after Angels wins in reference to the Big A sign.
 Former play-by-play announcer Victor Rojas (2010–2020) followed every Angels win by saying "Light that baby up," also a reference to the sign.